ocaml/v2.ocaml.org/site/learn/companies.md

     </dt>
     <dd class="span5">
         <h2><a href="http://trust-in-soft.com">TrustInSoft</a>, France</h2>
         <p>TrustInSoft is a company that changes the rules in cybersecurity.
 TrustInSoft is the software publisher of the software analysis <a href="http://frama-c.com">Frama-C</a> platform.
-Our only moto is simple: make the formal methods accessible to the majority of software developers.</p>
+Our motto is simple: make the formal methods accessible to the majority of software developers.</p>
     </dd>
 </dl>
 <dl class="row">